daizhengxue/matic-docs/docs/supernets/faq.md

 Decoupling the gas token and the staking token provides greater flexibility and enables more use cases for the network.
 However, it's important to note that the specifics of how this is configured may depend on the specific implementation of the network you're using.

-## How can I create the initial supply of tokens when launching a new Supernet instance?

-To create the initial supply of tokens when launching a new Supernet instance, premining or minting can be used.
-This can help ensure that the network has the necessary tokens to facilitate transactions and operations.

 ## Why does the Exit process revert when onL2StateReceive fails?

 The system prevents potential double spending and other attacks by marking any exit event that fails to be processed by the rootchain predicate as "failed."
 Without this safeguard, the same event could be re-executed multiple times.